 New Zealand: All travelers, except for returning New Zealanders, are denied entry.
 Exemptions to the entry ban are listed in full by New Zealand Immigration, and this includes their partners, legal guardians or any dependent children traveling with them.
 All arrivals will be tested for COVID-19, and are subject to 14 days of government-supervised quarantine or self-isolation.
 Before entering the community, everyone must test negative for COVID-19.

 Kiribati: The Republic of Kiribati will now deny entry to any travelers who have been in or transited countries with confirmed local transmission within 14 days immediately prior to entering Kiribati.

 Samoa: From 26 March, all international travel to and from Samoa has been banned until further notice.
 International cruise ships and yachts will not be allowed enter Samoa.

-Solomon Islands: Scheduled international flights remain suspended until 24 October.
-Only Solomon Islands citizens and residents are permitted to enter, and they must complete a Public Health Declaration, and may be required to undergo mandatory quarantine for 14 days.
+Solomon Islands: Scheduled international flights remain suspended until at least 10 January 2021.
+Only Solomon Islands citizens and residents are permitted to enter, and they must complete a Public Health Declaration and may be required to undergo mandatory quarantine for 14 days.

 Tonga: Tonga's borders have closed to all foreign nationals, and a state of emergency remains in place until 12 March 2021.